SzBenedek2006/RIG-Linux/README.md

 ## This program creates images from random pixels, based on user input.
 Users can currently specify:
 - Size (width x height)
+- Image count (how many images will be generated)
+- Image format (PNG or JPEG)
 - The use of alpha channel in PNG (transparency)
-- Image count (how many images will be generated)
 - To put the images in android internal storage instead of termux home directory when specified
 - Output debug info
+- The max value for each color
+- Sensor noise artifact
 - Quality for JPEG images